-Summary: not centering phenotypic variables affects $\beta_2$ and $\gamma_4$ (only).
+Summary: not centering phenotypic variables affects β_2 and γ_4 (only).

-TR 670 notes this fact about $\beta_2$ but not about $\gamma_4$ .
-It should have noted this about $\gamma_4$ .
+TR 670 notes this fact about β_2 but not about $\gamma_4.$ It should have noted this about $\gamma_4.$

-If one uses $\gamma_4$ (which hardly anyone does), then one should center the predictors.
-If one uses $\beta_2$ , then one should center the predictors.
+If one uses γ_4 (which hardly anyone does), then one should center the predictors.
+If one uses β_2 , then one should center the predictors.
 For the other betas and gammas, it doesn't matter.

-Similarly, if one wants the interpretation of $\beta$ as change of mean under selection and of $\gamma$ as some part of change of variance under selection (but not all of it, so why would one want that?), one must use relative fitness $w_r$ in place of actual fitness w.
+Similarly, if one wants the interpretation of β as change of mean under selection and of γ as some part of change of variance under selection (but not all of it, so why would one want that?), one must use relative fitness w_r in place of actual fitness w.
+The following calculations come from TR 670.
+There they are done for the multivariate case, but to keep things simple, we will only do the univariate case.